Latest Team Rankings

 Free Text Alerts

 |College Teams||High Schools|

 August 18, 2012

 There's a new face in the middle of Missouri's offensive line.
-He's the caregiver of the football, given the responsibility of safely getting the leather ball seven-yards back to James Franklin.
+He's the caretaker of the football, given the responsibility of safely getting the leather ball seven-yards back to James Franklin.
 He's the caretaker of Missouri's quarterback, tasked with blocking 300-plus pound defensive tackles -- the SEC's trademark -- and making sure Franklin stays upright, making sure Missouri's running backs have room to roam up the middle.